Factbox: Bitcoin's march towards the mainstream

 * U.S. cryptocurrency exchange Coinbase Global Inc COIN.O was valued at $86 billion at the end of its Nasdaq debut, the biggest listing yet by a crypto company.

-* U.S. business software firm MicroStrategy Inc (MSTR.O), a major investor in cryptocurrency since 2020, says it now holds 91,579 bitcoin.
+* U.S. business software firm MicroStrategy Inc, a major investor in cryptocurrency since 2020, says it now holds 91,579 bitcoin.

 March 2021:

-* Morgan Stanley (MS.N) becomes the first big U.S. bank to offer its wealth management clients access to bitcoin funds, CNBC reported. read more
+* Morgan Stanley becomes the first big U.S. bank to offer its wealth management clients access to bitcoin funds, CNBC reported.

-* Goldman Sachs Group Inc (GS.N) reopens its crypto trading desk and says it will offer investments in bitcoin and other digital assets to its wealth management clients from the second quarter. read more
+* Goldman Sachs Group Inc reopens its crypto trading desk and says it will offer investments in bitcoin and other digital assets to its wealth management clients from the second quarter.

-* Daniel Loeb's hedge fund Third Point uses as a custodian cryptocurrency exchange Coinbase Global Inc (COIN.O), a regulatory filing shows.
+* Daniel Loeb’s hedge fund Third Point uses as a custodian cryptocurrency exchange Coinbase Global Inc, a regulatory filing shows.

 Feb.
 2021:

-* Carmaker Tesla Inc (TSLA.O) announces it bought $1.5 billion in bitcoin and says it will soon accept the cryptocurrency as payment for its vehicles. read more
+* Carmaker Tesla Inc announces it bought $1.5 billion in bitcoin and says it will soon accept the cryptocurrency as payment for its vehicles.

 Our Standards: The Thomson Reuters Trust Principles.